shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "There's no sound coming from there.
 Are you sure it's there?"

 "Yes, I'm sure.
-Just shoot the barrel, you'll hit it."
+Just shoot behind the barrel, you'll hit it."

 "Ok, here goes."
 Wryonin shot his slingshot where Lemilay said.
 It headed straight for Ersatzica.

-Mudrich saw this and was close.
+Mudrich wasted no time reacting.
 She dove in front of the shot and took it full force in her front.
 She fell onto her back right next to Ersie.

 "Mudrich!
 What are you doing?"
 Lemilay yelled.

 "Are you ok?"
+Wryonin lowered his slingshot.

 Mudrich handed the wolf skin to Ersie.
-"Mother says this is for you," she whispered.
-Mudrich got up.
+"Mother says this is for you,” she whispered.
+Mudrich got up, and addressed Wryonin.
 "Yeah, I'm fine.
 Did you go easy on that shot?"

 "Get away from there!"
 Wryonin motioned for her to get back.
 "There's a cat!
 Right behind you!"